brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

+---

 # Visual perception of code

-^ Before we start, there are a few informational things I'd like to share.
+^ Before we start, just a quick introduction about me.

 ---